 The Arjun Demining System

 Vegetation removal, followed by raking to expose mines

-Each Arjun is a low-cost back-hoe machine that has been armoured in selected areas, then fitted with a deceptively simple vegetation cutting, raking and levelling tool.
+Each Arjun is a low-cost back-hoe machine that has been armoured in selected areas, then fitted with a deceptively simple vegetation cutting, raking and levelling tool that is very string and has no moving parts.
 Skilled operators from the construction trade use the tool with precision.
 Even in the dense jungle, Arjun can easily manoeuvre between mature trees.
 Wherever they work, the operator starts by cutting all vegetation and placing it behind the machine.
 When the pile behind the machine is significant, the Arjun pauses and deminers rake through the vegetation and roots, moving it aside after searching it.
 Arjun then rakes the earth to a depth of 20cm and more.
 I saw it do this in hard dark soil and in sandier soil.
 I saw mines lifted out of the ground by the rake, then watched the operator adjust the tool to delicately pick up individual mines and deposit them gently on the raked ground behind the machine.